olawaleibrahim/petroeval/README.md

 -   Predicting well lithofacies and lithology values using machine learning

--   Data preparation and preprocessing for machine learning us use
+-   Data preparation and preprocessing for machine learning use

 -   Visualizing well logs